 How to Add New Fonts to Amadine on Your iOS and iPadOS Devices

-iOS 17 and iPadOS 17 became the fifth system for providing all the creative enthusiasts with the ability to add custom fonts to the iPhone and iPad (the flagship was the system 13).
+The latest iOS and iPadOS systems provide creative enthusiasts with the ability to add custom fonts to their iPhones and iPads.
 All the creative minds and avid birthday card creators—be they designers, teachers, professional or amateur presenters—rejoiced in single ecstasy now that one is not limited to Apple’s system fonts.

-The formats of the custom fonts, available on iOS 17 and iPadOS 17, are the following:
+The formats of the custom fonts, generally available on iOS and iPadOS, are the following:

 All the documents created on mobile devices can now have the font you wish them to have.
 What’s the catch?